me-julian/games-not-played/README.md

 Connect to the app on your host machine at _localhost:5173_.

+## Connecting to external APIs

+You will need to rename the _.env.empty_ file to _.env_ and provide it with correct urls to the RAWG video game database as well as the API token.

 ## Working with the database

 This project uses database migrations and these must be run to get the database into a usable state.